Munda languages: Word prominence

-Donegan & Stampe (2004) posited overarching assumptions that all Munda languages have completely redesigned their word prosodic structure from proto-Austroasiatic rising intonation, iambic and reduced vowel, sesquisyllabic structure to Indic norms of trochaic, falling rhythm, stable or assimilationist consonants and harmonised vowels.
-That makes them different from Eastern Austroasiatic languages at almost every level.
-Sidwell & Rau (2014) criticized Donegan & Stampe by pointing out that the overall picture appears much more complicated and diverse and that generalizations of Donegan & Stampe are not supported by the instrumental data of the various Munda languages.
+Donegan & Stampe (2004) posited overarching assumptions that all Munda languages have completely redesigned their word prosodic structure from proto-Austroasiatic rising intonation, iambic and reduced vowel, sesquisyllabic structure to Indic norms of trochaic, falling rhythm, stable or assimilationist consonants and harmonised vowels, making them typological opposed to Eastern Austroasiatic languages at almost every level.
+Sidwell & Rau (2014) criticised Donegan & Stampe by pointing out that the overall picture appears much more complicated and diverse and that generalisations of Donegan & Stampe are not supported by the instrumental data of the various Munda languages.
 Peterson (2011b) describes word-rising contour in monosyllables and second syllable prominence in Kharia content words.
 Even the presence of clitics and affixes does not drive Kharia word prosodic structure to that of a trochaic and falling system.
 Osada (2008) reports final-syllable stress in all but CVC.CV stems in Mundari.
 Horo & Sarmah (2015), Horo (2017) and Horo, Sarmah & Anderson (2020) found that the Sora disyllables are always iambic, reduced first syllable vowel space, and second syllable prominence.
 Even CV.CCə words show final-syllable prominence.
 Horo & Sarmah (2015) note that the Sora vowels of the first syllables are centralised and that vowels in the second syllables are more representative of the canonical vowel space.

 Ghosh (2008) describes about Santali prosody that "stress is always released in the second syllable of the word regardless of whether it is an open or a closed syllable".
 His analysis was confirmed by Horo & Anderson (2021), whose acoustic data clearly shows that the second syllable in Santali is always the prominent syllable, with a greater intensity of stress and a rising contour.

 Zide (2008) reports that in Korku, the final syllable is heavier than the initial syllable, and within a disyllable, stress is preferentially released at the final syllable.
-The analyses inferred from databases show that despite exhibiting some variants, most Munda prominence alignments are in line with other Austroasiatic languages, with a predictable final-syllable prominence in a prosodic word.
-Again, Donegan & Stampe (2004) make a claim on rhythmic holism that does not conform with the data presented by individual Munda languages.
+The analyses inferred from fieldworks demonstrate that despite exhibiting some variants, most Munda prominence alignments are in line with other Austroasiatic languages, with a predictable final-syllable prominence in a prosodic word.
+Again, Donegan & Stampe (2004)'s claim on rhythmic holism does not conform with the data presented by individual Munda languages.